 2. Delivery boost.
 The 5GMS Client speculatively requests a temporary boost to the bit rate of a media streaming session from a network-side component of the 5GMS System.
 The network-side component requests a modification to the PDU session corresponding to the media streaming session from the PCF on behalf of the 5GMS Client.
 If there is sufficient spare network capacity to accommodate the requested bit rate, it is granted by the 5GMS System on a temporary basis.

 The 5GMS Client uses this temporary boost to speed up media streaming data transfer, for example to replenish a depleted downlink streaming buffer or to complete a download/upload faster than would otherwise be possible.

+3. QoS monitoring.
+Based on the monitorable QoS parameters in the Service Access Information, the 5GMS Client requests a monitoring from a network-side component of the 5GMS System of the monitorable QoS parameters that is currently experienced by a media streaming session.
+The network-side component interrogates the PCF on behalf of the 5GMS Client to enable the QoS monitoring and obtain the corresponding QoS monitoring results about the QoS Flow(s) corresponding to the media streaming session.

+The 5GMS Client uses this information to behave accordingly, e.g. using the monitored packet latency to determine when to request the next media segment, and/or to change the bit rate of the next media segment based on the monitored congestion status.

 In addition, the use of network assistance by 5GMS Clients is logged by the 5GMS System and, if suitably provisioned, is exposed by it to subscribing 5GMS Application Providers in the form of events (see also clause 4.0.12).